jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 I expect, as an absolute minimum, for your company to provide the following:

  * A good pension plan, with a sizable contribution of the fee by the employer
- * Paid travel expenses for my daily commute
+ * Paid travel expenses for my daily commute (or, if your company is **easily** reachable by train: a railway subscription)
- * At least 24 paid vacation days, but more is better
+ * At least 24 paid vacation days, preferably more

 ## Your company has a sensible approach to agile development